 The Role of the Dean of Student and Behavioral Intervention Team

-The Dean of Students maintains the wellness of students and safety of the community by preventing students with troubling behaviors to fall through the cracks of the institution.
+The Dean of Students maintains the wellness of students and safety of the community by preventing students with troubling behaviors from falling through the cracks of the institution.
 The office of the Dean of Students provides a campus‐wide reporting mechanism through which student behaviors can be identified and reported early.

 Utilizing the National Behavioral Intervention Team Association (NaBITA) Threat Assessment Tool, the Dean of Students and/or BIT determines the appropriate course of action to assure that all necessary follow up and documentation is conducted.
 Action plans utilize and make available a full range of support services including mental health, crisis management, and victim services.
 Some referrals may require immediate review and response, in which case the Dean of Students/BIT will respond as soon as reasonably possible.